Natanya Ross: Career

 Ross first got her start in TV by doing a commercial for McDonald's.
+After appearing in New York theatre productions, Ross moved with her mother to California to pursue a career in film and television.
+She was quickly cast in the TV series Billy.
+In 1994, she was hired in a supporting role in The Secret World of Alex Mack and remained on the show for four years.
 She later starred in the 1995 television version of Freaky Friday and the movie The Baby-Sitters Club.
 Natanya also played the character Kelly in the 1999 movie Bellyfruit.
 She was last seen in a 2000 episode of Boston Public.